hramos94/Portfolio/README.md

 # Portfolio
-a public repo about all the projects i finshed or is in progress
+a public repo about all the projects i finished or is in progress